-Route Service Change Evaluated Disparate Impact Disproportionate Burden Reasoning for Change 556 Route would operate between Issaquah and the U District Link station.
+Route Service Change Evaluated Disparate Impact Disproportionate Burden Reasoning for Change 555 Continue service suspension No No No disparate impact of disproportionate burden 556 Route would operate between Issaquah and the U District Link station.
 No No No disparate impact of disproportionate burden 586 March 2021: Add stop at Federal Way Transit Center.
 September 2021: Continue March 2021 service levels Yes Yes This route was previously proposed for elimination in the draft 2021 Service Plan due to low ridership and overlap with other modes.
-However, COVID-19 reductions have led to a loss of direct connections between Federal Way and the U District previously provided by King County Metro.
+However, COVID-19 reductions have lead to a loss of direct connections between Federal Way and the U District previously provided by King County Metro.
 Inserting Federal Way into the stop pattern will improve ridership, maintains direct connections for essential workers (including UW Hospital) and avoids the elimination of this route.
 Link Service to Northgate begins.
 On weekdays, trains operate every eight minutes during the morning and afternoon rush hours, every 10 minutes during the early morning, midday and early evening, and every 30 minutes late at night.
 On weekends, service operates every 10 minutes, improve late night frequency to every 15 minutes Yes Yes Reduced demand.
-During peak periods, four-car trains at eight-minute frequencies are anticipated to provide adequate capacity and enable synchronization with the future Link 2 Line 2.
+During peak periods, four-car trains at eight minute frequencies are anticipated to provide adequate capacity and enable synchronization with the future Link 2 Line 2.
 Improving service level at other times of day provides better service to riders which riders, which depend on transit, including low-income and essential workers.